St. Elias Lake Trail

 The first part of the trail is hilly, and winds through mixed stands of spruce and aspen.
 The trail continues through a coniferous forest for 2.4 km, and descends into a sub-alpine valley populated with dwarf birch and willow.
 During spring and early summer, the wild flowers are abundant in this location.
 Signs of wildlife may be numerous.
 Watch for bear, moose, beaver, spruce grouse, loons, ducks, and mountain goats on the high mountain slopes.
 Also watch for one of the very few lodgepole pine trees in the park, it is found on the last stretch of this hike.

-There is a primitive campsite at the East end of the lake consisting of 4 tent pads, a fire pit, pole type food cache and an outhouse.
+There is a primitive campsite at the East end of the lake consisting of 4 tent pads, a fire pit and an outhouse.

 What you need to know